JoachimWeise/website/content/post/2019-12-25-ultrasonic-sensor-raspi.md

 The HC-SR04 ultrasonic module operates at 5V with a current of some 15mA and measures the distance effectively starting from 2cm to 400cm.
 It has four pins: ground (`GND`), Echo Pulse Output (`ECHO`), Trigger Pulse Input (`TRIG`), and 5V Supply (`Vcc`).
 We power the module using `Vcc`, ground it using `GND`, and use our Raspberry Pi to send an input signal to `TRIG`.

 The HC-SR04 sensor requires a short 10-100us pulse to trigger the module, which will cause the sensor to start the ranging program (8 ultrasound bursts at 40kHz) in order to obtain an echo response.
-Once the 8 burst pattern is sent, the `ECHO` pin is set high (i.e 5V), and when the signal reflects and comes back the Echo pin is set low (0V).
+Once the 8 burst pattern is sent, the `ECHO` pin is set high (i.e 5V), and when the signal reflects and comes back the `ECHO` pin is set low (0V).
 This time duration for which the `ECHO` pin stays high is the time taken for the ultrasonic wave to travel and come back (round trip).
 The distance can then be calculated using the speed of sound 343m/s.

 <center>